chengfzy/CPlusPlusStudy/README.md

 1. Eigen02_LinearEquationSolver \
     Solve linear system equations use Eigen
 1. Eigen03_Interpolation    \
-    Use interpolation method in Eigen
+    Using interpolation method in Eigen
+1. Eigen04_Format   \
+    Using fmt::format to format Eigen::Vector and Eigen::Matrix

 ## Sophus
 1. SophusStudy  \